btholmes/Notes/UsefulShell.md

 # Useful Shell Commands / Working with GitHub

+# Add Useful Plugins to Android Studio or Any IntelliJ app on Mac
+ * Plugins are stored in the following locations the first one works for me, just put plugin in latest version of Android Studio
+    ~/Library/Application Support/Android Studio/
+    /Applications/Application Support/Android Studio .app/contents/plugins
+ * Below didn't work for me
+    /Applications/Android Studio.app/Contents/plugins/android/lib/templates
+ * So just copy plugins from IntelliJ community version, which can also be found at the same relative location, and paste them into those locations

+# Set Up Firebase Cloud Functions
+ * First set up Firebase CLI
+    brew install node
+    node -v
+    npm -v
+    npm install -g firebase-tools
+ * For some reason after everything, it only worked if alias was set alias firebase= npm config get prefix '/bin/firebase'
+ * Configure firebase with
+    firebase login
+ * Set up my firebase project to handle the events firebase use --add
+    - Then select your project from the list

+# Set Up Firebase Cloud Functions Shell
+    npm install --save firebase-functions@latest
+ * If you have a custom .runtimeconfig.json then run this first firebase functions:config:get > .runtimeconfig.json
+ * Run below line, regardless of custom runtimeconfig firebase experimental:functions:shell

+# Brew information
+ * Search
+    brew search postgresql
+ * Swich to older version
+    brew switch homebrew/versions/postgresql8
+ * Or if 8 is not already installed in Brew cellar brew install homebrew/versions/postgresql8

 ## General
  * find location -name 'name.ext'
  * mdfind string (will find all the files with text "string" in them)